Orange Collective

 On the schedule's regulatory dependency.
 The team is explicit that the recent executive orders capping NRC licensing and design-approval timelines are central to hitting the 2028 construction permit.
 The mitigant they cite: every element of the design has been licensed before — the NRC isn't being asked to evaluate new physics, just a smaller heat exchanger.[8]

 On manufacturing.
 Drew's mandate is compressing 5–10 year nuclear vendor lead times to 2 years.
-The agreements are already signed: BWXT for pressure vessels, Siemens Energy for turbines, ABB and Framatome for instrumentation and control.
+The agreements are signed: commercial agreements with BWXT (pressure vessels) and Framatome (fuel and instrumentation), plus MoUs with Siemens Energy (turbines) and ABB (controls).
 He flagged steam turbine availability (2–3 year backlog) as a genuine advantage over gas turbines, which he sees as severely constrained across the entire energy sector.[33]
 [34]

 Founders & Team